 Since its incorporation, ICHARS has trained over 4000 mental health professionals, including 1000+ coaches and 2500+ psychotherapists based on a unique, eclectic approach that integrates concepts and practices from major fields of psychology (Cognitive, behavioral, humanistic and psychodynamic) with Clinical Hypnosis, NLP and different types of Meditations.

-Special counselling certifications on Anxiety, Relationships and Sleep were also designed as a part of the ICHARS offerings to help psychologists help clients with these issues as they gained prominence during the COVID times.
+Special counseling certifications on Anxiety, Relationships, and Sleep were also designed as a part of the ICHARS offerings to help psychologists help clients with these issues as they gained prominence during the COVID times.